kcskier/k3s-cluster-demo/05-Persistent-Volumes/05-Persistent-Volumes.md

 <h1>Demo 05</h1><p>Created: Wed Sep 24 21:58:44 UTC 2025</p>
 ```

-## Delete the Pod and Demonstrate Persistence
+## Delete the Pod and Demostrate Persistence

 Now that we can see the persistent volume working, we will attempt to delete the Pod and show that the `index.html` file is still available.